fvadev/currency-rate-test/README.md

 # TODO
 - Realisation of resources (CurrencyRateCacheStorage|CurrencyRateDbStorage|CurrencyRateHttpResource)
-- Collection
+- Collection?

 # Notes
-I assumed that if currency rate is impossible to retrieve then CouldNotRetrieveCurrencyRateException is raised.
+- I assumed that if currency rate is impossible to retrieve then CouldNotRetrieveCurrencyRateException is raised.
-I assumed that all resources catch all extensions entirely.
+- I assumed that all resources catch all extensions entirely.
 If resource do not have currency rate it returns null.
+- All classes in one folder just to make review process easy.